anchorblock/object_detection/README.md

 List of supported backbones - bit, convnext, convnextv2, dinat, focalnet, maskformer-swin, nat, resnet, swin.

-- **maskformer, mask2former** use detr object detection architecture as decoder, and are not dynamic for changing decoder architecture (facebook)
+- **maskformer, mask2former** use detr object detection architecture as decoder, and are not dynamic for changing decoder architecture
-- **maskformer, mask2former** are currently only supporting maskformer-swin-transformer (not vanilla swin-transformer) as backbone (facebook).
+- **maskformer, mask2former** are currently only supporting swin-transformer as backbone (facebook).
 Any change in maskformer/mask2former backbone requires new architecture design.
 - **oneformer** supports only above mentioned backbones/ classifiers.
 - **DeTR** supports only above mentioned backbones/ classifiers.